43r63w/LunaEdgeAssignment/README.md

 ### 2. Set up the database
 Ensure you have a SQL Server instance running, either locally or using Docker:

-# If
-Migrations need to be written manually, they are automatically accepted when the application is launched.
+## Migrations need to be written manually, they are automatically accepted when the application is launched.

 ```sh
 docker run --name postgres_container -e POSTGRES_USER=myuser -e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydatabase -p 5432:5432 -d postgres:latest